Douglas–Rachford Algorithm

 Constructor

-• R – (reflect) method employed in the iteration to perform the reflection of x at the prox p.
+• R=reflect(!): method employed in the iteration to perform the reflection of p at the prox of p, which function is used depends on reflection_evaluation.

-• parallel – (false) indicate whether we are running a parallel Douglas-Rachford or not.
+• parallel=false: indicate whether to use a parallel Douglas-Rachford or not.

 source